Missy Elliott: 2019–present: Extended play and current work

-In December 2022, Elliott received a second honorary doctorate, this time from Norfolk State University, who also helped rename a Portsmouth street after her.
+On April 8, 2024, Elliott announced “Out of This World: The Missy Elliott Experience Tour,” the rapper's first headlining tour of her career.
+The tour began on July 4 in Vancouver, Canada and featured Timbaland, Busta Rhymes and Ciara as its opening acts.

 Other ventures

+Film

 In 2005, there were plans to make a biographical film about the life story of Elliott.
 It was to be co-produced by Robert De Niro and Jane Rosenthal, and written by Diane Houston.
 In mid-June 2007, Elliott said she was still working on the script with Houston in order "to come up with the right stuff 'cause I don't want it to be watered down.
 I want it to be raw and uncut the way my life was."
 Initially, it seemed Timbaland would not be a part of the movie.
 When Missy asked him, he refused, believing this dramatized his character; "the movie is about her life, her story, that goes deeper than putting me into the movie".

 Philanthropy

 In 2002, Elliott wrote a letter on behalf of PETA to the mayor of her hometown Portsmouth, Virginia, asking that all shelter animals be neutered/spayed before being adopted.
 For the reality TV show The Road to Stardom, there was a contest for viewers to create a public service ad for the Break the Cycle fund.

 In 2004, she joined forces with MAC Cosmetics to promote their "Viva Glam" campaign.
 In addition to the ad campaign, Elliott promoted the MAC Viva Glam V lipstick from which 100% of the sale goes to the MAC AIDS Fund.

 In 2007, Elliott appeared on an ABC's Extreme Makeover and awarded four scholarships for a weight loss program to four underprivileged teens.

 In August 2017, a 27-year-old Virginia man named Nathan Coflin began a Change.org petition that gained over 30,000 signatures in support of a statue to honor Elliott's philanthropic endeavors to be erected in her hometown of Portsmouth, Virginia.
 On the petition's proposed site for this statue a Confederate Monument previously stood.
 This led to widespread media coverage in several national publications including The Washington Post, HuffPost, Newsweek and Time Magazine.

-In October 2022, a portion of McLean Street in Portsmouth, Virginia was renamed Missy Elliott Boulevard.
+In October 2022, a portion of McLean Street in Portsmouth, Virginia was renamed "Missy Elliott Boulevard".